didimoner/optimal-valuation-bidder/README.md

 ### Explanation
 The bidder is based on the concept of valuation of a product.

-V of a product pack (two items of Q) should be `2M/Q`, but there is a condition: get more product than the opponent to win.
+Valuation of a product pack (two items of the product) should be `2M/Q`, but there is a condition: get more product than the opponent to win.
-Based on that, the strategy is to spend M to win **HALF+1 rounds** in order to get more Q that the opponent.
+Based on that, the strategy is to spend cash to win **HALF+1 rounds** in order to get more product that the opponent.
 Since the product is auctioned always by 2 items, then total rounds number is `Q/2`.
 So, I should distribute M for `Q/4+1` of Q/2 total rounds.
 **Optimal valuation** to win: `M/(Q/4 + 1)`